osallak/vidsrc-chrome-extension/README.md

 2. Look for the "Watch Now" button (replaces the original "Trailer" button)
 3. Click to watch the content on VidSrc

-## Screenshots

-[You can add screenshots here showing the extension in action]

 ## Technical Details